LambdAurora/AurorasDecorations/README.md

   - Cannot be moved by pistons or slime/honey blocks.
   - Can transmit state change in an observer chain.
     Perfect as a dispenser or dropper replacement in some contraptions!
-- Wall candles
-  - Candles can be put on walls.
-  - They work the same as normal candles.

 ## Pictures